-I am surprised to see that there no rejoicing in Freedon - by the usual admiring sycophants - over the most recent victory of Black Power.
+I am surprised to see that there no rejoicing in Freedom - by the usual admiring sycophants - over the most recent victory of Black Power.
 I refer, of course, to the hounding out of Kenya of a large number of people whose skin is only a light shade of brown in stead of the proper African ebony.
-This success of black racialism must surely gladden the hearts of all those who revere such figures as Michael Malik and Stokeley Carrichael, and who somehow imagine that their and Stokeley Carrichael, and who somehow imagine that their brand of political bombast has got something to do with anarchism.
-5 of this yidaupusanoo at posts Tony GIBSON Wayley SI tuode galgarad bas vereb ENDPIECE ... or atiw beareones alvir fue
+This success of black racialism must surely gladden the hearts of all those who revere such figures as Michael Malik and Stokeley Carrichael, and who somehow imagine that their brand of political bombast has got something to do with marchism.
+TONY GIBSON 24.2.68

-MINUS ONE is edited and published by S.E.Parker, 2, Orsett Terrace, London, W.2., England.
+MINUS ONE is edited and published by S.E.Parker, 2, Oraștt Terrace, London, W.2., England.
 6/- for 6 issues (1 U.S. doll.) inc. post.